Guibert of Nogent: Life

 The history is largely a paraphrase, in ornate style, of the Gesta Francorum of an anonymous Norman author.
-Crusade historians have traditionally not given it favourable reviews, The fact that he stays so close to Gesta Francorum, and the difficulty of his Latin, make it seem superfluous.
+Crusade historians have traditionally not given it favourable reviews.
+The fact that he stays so close to Gesta Francorum, and the difficulty of his Latin, make it seem superfluous.
 Recent editors and translators, however, have called attention to his excellent writing and original material.
 More importantly, the Dei gesta supplies us with invaluable information about the reception of the crusade in France.
 Guibert personally knew crusaders, had grown up with crusaders, and talked with them about their memories and experiences.

-For the modern reader, his autobiography (De vita sua sive monodiarum suarum libri tres), or Monodiae (Solitary Songs, commonly referred to as his Memoirs), written in 1115, is considered the most interesting of his works.
+His autobiography (De vita sua sive monodiarum suarum libri tres), or Monodiae (Solitary Songs, commonly referred to as his Memoirs), written in 1115, is considered the most interesting of his works.
 Written towards the close of his life and based on the model of the Confessions of Saint Augustine, he traces his life from his childhood to adulthood.
 Throughout it, he gives picturesque glimpses of his time and the customs of his country.
 The text is divided into three "Books."
 The first covers his own life, from birth to adulthood; the second is a brief history of his monastery; the third is a description of an uprising in nearby Laon.
 He provides invaluable information on daily life in castles and monasteries and on the educational methods then in vogue and gives insights into some of the major and minor personalities of his time.
 His work is coloured by his passions and prejudices, which add a personal touch to the work.

-For example, he was quite skeptical about the propriety of Catholic relics of Jesus Christ, the Virgin Mary and numerous Catholic saints and entertained doubts about their authenticity.
+For example, he was quite skeptical about the propriety of relics of Jesus Christ, the Virgin Mary and numerous saints and entertained doubts about their authenticity.
 He noted that some shrines and pilgrimage sites made conflicting claims about which bodily remnants, clothing or other sacred objects were held at which site but he did claim to have seen King Louis VI treating scrofula sufferers with his own eyes.